roryharder/roryharder.github.io/index.md

 * [under review]

-* Salience and Deixis in Anaphora Resolution (in preparation)
+* Salience and Deixis in the Anaphora Resolution of Demonstratives and Definite Descriptions (in preparation)

 * Clearing up Clouds: Underspecification in Demonstrative Communication (in preparation)